MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 <h4 id="liberty-features-required-by-the-mobilefirst-server-applications-collective">Liberty features required by the MobileFirst Server applications</h4>

-You need to add the following features for Java™ EE 6 or Java EE 7.
+You need to add the following features for Java EE 6 or Java EE 7.

 **MobileFirst Server administration service**